An Overview of Transitional Care Management for Discharge

 “I can bill all discharges with Transitional Care Management codes.
 They’re all moderate complexity”

 Recently, a client wrote to me about a physician who wants to use the Transitional Care Management (TCM) codes for all discharges.
 The physician stated that all patients who were discharged from the hospital had at least moderate complexity on the day of discharge and so should be eligible for TCM.
-If you are wondering about the requirements for reporting TCM, you can download Medicare’s FAQ here.
+Is that true?

 - Communication with patient and/or caregivers